Define structure

 State of the lines

-All lines have assigned state, in which they are.
+All lines have an assigned state.
 There are three possible states:

-• Temp, the line is new and doesn’t have yet assigned type or code.
+- Temp, the line is new and has not yet been assigned a type or code.

-• Exists, the line is existing object.
-The line was either added by funtion Add or this line has already assigned type and the Write function was used.
+- Exists, the line is an existing object.
+The line was either added using the Add function or it has already been assigned a type and the Write function was used.

 Define the structure using linking

-Another way to define the structure is Linking group on the Detail cards of categories.
-On the Detail card of an item group for instance, in the Linking group you can define all items which should be part of this item group.
-If any item doesn’t have a defined Standard Item Group, the current item group will automatically be set as the Standard Item Group (see more in Inheritance).
-You can define the same also for item groups on the product group card, for product groups on the chapter card, and for chapters on the catalog group card.
+Another way to define the structure is by using the Linking group on the detail cards of categories.
+For example, on the Detail card of an Item Group, you can define all items that should be part of this Item Group in the Linking group.
+If an item does not have a defined Standard Item Group, the current Item Group is automatically set as the Standard Item Group.
+For more information, see Inheritance.
+You can do the same for item groups on the product group card, for product groups on the chapter card, and for chapters on the catalog group card.

-2. Using Alt+Q, search for item groups and open the relevant link
+- Using Alt+Q, search for Item Groups and open the relevant link.

-3. Open an existing item group card or click on the New button on the ribbon to create a new one
+- Open an existing Item Group card, or click New on the ribbon to create a new one.

-4. In the Linking group choose all the items which should be assigned to this item group, or create a new item to assign here
+- In the Linking group, choose all items that should be assigned to this Item Group, or create a new item to assign there.

-Group structure worksheet was created to provide users with an easy way to quickly create a structure.
-The user can also see a structure of other users.
+The Group Structure Worksheet was created to provide users with an easy way to quickly create a structure.
+Users can also see the structures of other users.
 This document can help you use all the possible functions provided by Group Structure Worksheet.

 Due to inheritance paths, we recommend using distinct number series for different levels in your company hierarchy.